Affective design: Applications

 Human–robot interaction is another area in which affective design is applied, specifically with emotional robots.
 Recognizing human emotions, emotional robots are aware of the user’s emotions and engage in an emotional interaction with the user.
 Emotional robots are designed to mimic human emotions and cognition.
 They analyze the user’s emotions by gathering data through various methods, including facial recognition, body language, and physiological signals, and then they exhibit a behavioral response.
 One example of an emotional robot is Erica, developed by Hiroshi Ishiguro and his team at Osaka University.
 Erica is an intelligent robot capable of carrying out a conversation with people and expressing emotions.

 Video games serve as an immersive form of entertainment that can apply affective design in their development.
 Emotions impact the user’s engagement and relationship with the video game, prompting designers to consider affective design in their creation of video games.
 Affective gaming, for example, explores how video games can analyze the player's emotions and change game features accordingly.
 This has the potential to increase the personalization and adaptability of the games with the intention to increase user interest and commitment.
+It has been recognised as a potential solution to the issue of games providing an unbalanced player experience, often oscillating between excessively difficult and overly simplistic gameplay.
+Researchers suggest that game adaptability can also play a crucial role in facilitating a state of flow in players, which has been considered an integral part of enjoyable gaming experiences.
+Biofeedback and physiological arousal measures have been suggested as tools for games to adapt the gameplay, thus increasing player satisfaction by minimising frustration and maintaining an optimal level of challenge.